gajdboll/Gherkin-BDD/BddFrameworkGherkin/README.md

 	</executions>
 from line 21 we added few lines because we will run that test from cmd / maven to prove that is working fine

-then we go to the source sttructure of the project (cmd structure source) and we type mvn clean - to remove all the target (all the previous runs)
+then we go to the source structure of the project (cmd structure source) and we type mvn clean - to remove all the target (all the previous runs)

 then we enter mvn compile